Responsibility for health and safety

 There is no legal requirement for schools to have an AED; the decision to buy a defibrillator and train staff in its use is a matter for each school individually.

 You can get a copy of the guidelines from your child’s school or the EA in your region.

 The EA in your region will have a general policy for security covering all the schools for which they are responsible.

 Each school will also have a more detailed policy, drawn up by the governors and the school Principal.
 You can get a copy from your child's school.

-Each independent school will have its own security policy, and must ensure that it has adequate security arrangements for the grounds and buildings.
+Each independent school will have its own security policy, and must make sure that it has adequate security arrangements for the grounds and buildings.

 Complaints about a lack of health and safety in school

 If you have a complaint about health, safety or security at your child's school, contact the school Principal.
 If you’re still not happy, follow the school's complaints procedure and write to the chairperson of the school's governing body.
-If your child goes to a controlled school, you could also write to your ELB.
+If your child goes to a controlled school, you could also write to the EA in your region.